 “Let’s beat feet,” said Bumpy.
-“RMP just pulled up, blocking that way, they’re coming fast.
+“Radio car just pulled up, blocking that way, they’re coming fast.
 We got to go the other way.”

-The big man let Ezra flop to the ground and the three men walked briskly away.
+The big man let Ezra flop to the ground and the three men walked away quietly briskly.

 One of the Radio Motor patrolmen rolled Ezra over.